Save ChatGPT Math Formulas to PDF

 Saving math to Markdown for note-taking apps

 If you use Obsidian, Typora, or another Markdown editor that supports LaTeX rendering, Markdown export is a good alternative to PDF.
-The export preserves the raw LaTeX source code, and your editor renders it as typeset notation when you open the file.
+The export preserves the raw LaTeX source code - for example, \frac{1}{2} stays as \frac{1}{2}rather than being rendered to an image.
+Your editor then renders it as typeset notation when you open the file.

-This is particularly useful for integrating ChatGPT math explanations into a personal knowledge base or note-taking system — the Markdown file is editable, searchable, and renders correctly in apps that support math.
+This is particularly useful for integrating ChatGPT math explanations into a personal knowledge base or note-taking system - the Markdown file is editable, searchable, and renders correctly in apps that support math.
+In Obsidian, a $$-delimited equation block from a ChatGPT export renders identically to one you typed yourself.

 Common use cases